At a Glance

 - Company: Aquarius Action Projects is a charity dedicated to helping communities overcome addiction issues since 1982.

-- Benefits: Flexible working across the community, supportive team environment, and opportunities for professional development.
+- Benefits: Flexible working hours, supportive team environment, and opportunities for professional development.

-- Why this job: Make a real difference in people's lives while working in a caring, diverse team focused on positive outcomes.
+- Why this job: Make a real difference in people's lives while working in a caring, diverse team.

-- Qualifications: NVQ Level 3 or above in health/social care or relevant experience in substance misuse required.
+- Qualifications: NVQ Level 3 or above in health/social care or relevant experience in the substance misuse field.

 - Other info: Rolling recruitment process; applications from diverse backgrounds are encouraged.